-(a) One (1) accessory professional nameplate sign not more than four (4) square feet in area.

-- (b) In parking areas, no signs other than directional or regulatory signs not more than four (4) square feet in area shall be permitted, as per Section 16.05(b)(6).
-If such signs are shown in connection with a Site Development Plan, the Planning Commission shall determine whether or not they are the correct size and if they are necessary for the public welfare.
-In all other cases, such determination shall be made by the Building Inspector. - (c) One (1) wall sign for every one hundred (100) feet of road frontage.
-The height of the lowest point of all wall signs shall not be less than four (4) feet nor more than eighteen (18) feet above the established grade. - (d) For each premises, one (1) free standing sign erected in compliance with Section 16.06. - (e) In addition to the signs allowed in subsections (c) and (d) above, one (1) wall sign may be erected on a rear or parking lot side of a premises, not exceeding thirty-two (32) square feet in area. - (f) For each premises, an additional area of interior window signs shall be permitted.
-No one (1) window sign shall exceed twenty (20) square feet in area, and the total of all window signs shall not exceed more than twenty-five (25) percent of the surface area of a given window. - (g) Gasoline service stations shall be permitted signs on each pump island indicating the prices and types of gasoline and the type of service.
-The aggregate area of such signs shall not exceed twenty (20) square feet per pump island.
-In no event shall the total area of all such signs exceed one hundred twenty (120) square feet. - (h) Theaters, except for adult uses, shall be permitted one hundred (100) square feet of sign area in addition to the district provisions of this Section for changeable-message type marquee signs. - (j) Temporary pennants, flags or banners are permitted for a period as per Section 16.06(b)(n), provided they are kept in a state of good repair.
+- (a) One (1) Identification Sign not more than four (4) square feet in area is permitted per lot. - (b) In addition to the Traffic Control Signs permitted in Section 16.06(b), parking lots are permitted one (1) additional sign not more than four (4) square feet in area and located to be visible at the entrance of the parking lot.
+If such signs are shown in connection with a site development plan, the Planning Commission shall determine whether or not they are the correct size and if they are necessary for the public welfare.
+In all other cases, such determination shall be made by the Zoning Administrator. - (c) One (1) Wall Sign is permitted for each street frontage, provided the sign may be placed on a wall facing a parking lot if that parking lot is located in a side or rear yard.
+The area of the Wall Sign shall not exceed ten percent of the wall area to which the sign is affixed.
+For buildings with multiple tenants, the maximum Sign Area shall not exceed that portion of the front wall of the building applicable to each tenant space.
+In the case of a corner lot, the wall area adjacent to the tenant space on the second street frontage shall be used to calculate the Sign Area for a second Wall Sign.
+Each sign shall be attached to the same wall which is used to determine its area.
+The lowest point of all Wall Signs shall not be less than four (4) feet nor more than eighteen (18) feet above the established grade. - (d) For each lot, one (1) Freestanding Sign is permitted. - (e) In addition to the signs allowed in subsections (b) and (c) above, one (1) Wall Sign may be erected on a rear yard or parking lot side of a lot, not exceeding thirty-two (32) square feet in area. - (f) For each lot, additional Window Signs shall be permitted.
+No one (1) Window Sign shall exceed twenty (20) square feet in area, and the total of all Window Signs shall not exceed more than twenty-five (25) percent of the surface area of a given window. - (g) Automobile service stations shall be permitted signs on each pump island, provided that such signs shall not exceed twenty (20) square feet per pump island.
+In no event shall the total area of all such signs exceed one hundred twenty (120) square feet. - (h) Theaters, except for adult uses, shall each be permitted, in addition to the zoning district provisions of this Section, one hundred (100) square feet of Sign Area for Marquee Signs which are also Changeable Copy Signs. - (i) Banner signs, pennants or flags are permitted for a period as per Section 16.07(p), provided they are kept in a state of good repair. - (j) Shopping centers or other integrated grouping of commercial entities in a building shall be permitted Freestanding Signs, subject to the following requirements.